broxus/octusbridge-relay/README.md

   # Listen address of metrics.
 Used by the client to gather prometheus metrics.
   # Default: "127.0.0.1:10000"
   listen_address: "127.0.0.1:10000"
-  # Path to the metrics.
+  # URL path to the metrics.
 Default: "/"
   metrics_path: "/"
   # Metrics update interval in seconds.
 Default: 10
   collection_interval_sec: 10